Adolf Seger

-Personal career
+Adolf Seger (2 January 1945 – 4 July 2026) was a German freestyle wrestler who competed in the 1972 Summer Olympics and in the 1976 Summer Olympics winning two bronze medals.

+In the Wrestling veterans Masters he won the world champion title ten times.

+Background

-Adolf Seger comes from a wrestling loving family: his father and his five brothers were all active as a wrestler.
-His first wrestling lessons received the five-year-old Adolf by his father.
-Its sporty role model was his older brother Edmund, who fought in the German national Ringer at the Summer Olympic Games in Rome in 1960.
+Seger was born in Freiburg im Breisgau, Germany on 2 January 1945, into a wrestling family.
+His father and his five brothers were all active in the sport.
+He received his first wrestling lessons at the age of five from his father.
+His role model was his older brother, Edmund, who competed with the German national wrestling team at the Summer Olympic Games in Rome in 1960.

-Adolf Seger is married and father of three.
-Over 40 years he worked as a postman at Deutsche Post AG in Zahringen; Since January 2010 he is retired.
-He sits in his spare time for local politics, charity and the promotion of sports.
-Seger is still athletic fit and active: When table tennis, cycling and strength training.
-So he is still well trained as ever and still keeps his competition weight.
-Adolf Seger is in his club AV Germania St. Georgen still available as a training partner and coach.
+He was married and the father of three children.
+For over 40 years he worked as a mailman for the German Post in Freiburg-Zaehringen, before retiring in January 2010.
+His interests included local politics, charity and the promotion of sports.
+He still trained in retirement and kept his competition weight, and also served in his club AV Germania St. Georgen as a training partner and coach.

+Seger died in Freiburg im Breisgau on 4 July 2026, at the age of 81.